linl33/bohemia/guide/guide.md

 <user username="data" password="data" roles="manager-gui" />
 ```
 - Restart the tomcat service: `sudo service tomcat8 restart`
-- Increase memory allocation to Tomcat: `sudo nano /etc/default/tomcat8` and replace  the line starting with `JAVA_OPTS=` with the following:
+- Increase memory allocation to Tomcat: `sudo nano /etc/default/tomcat8` and replace  the line starting with `JAVA_OPTS=` with the following (DO NOT RUN THIS.
+This is recommended per the OpenHDS guide, but it causes errors with starting the Tomcat service, so for now keeping memory small)
 ```
 JAVA_OPTS="-Djava.awt.headless=true -Xmx1024M -Xms1024M -XX:+UseConcMarkSweepGC"
 ```